ASNA/SunFarm/docs/merging-two-screens.md

 To make available fields to the Program as specified by the record's database schema, we need to do the following:

 1. Declare fields (as defined by the record schema).
-2. Implement populate field's in-out (*of DataSet*) methods in the IO partial class.
+2. Implement populate field's in/out (*of DataSet*) methods in the IO partial class.

 ## Declare fields (as defined by the record schema)